deployphp/deployer/docs/getting-started.md

 }
 ```

-If you're using the [provision recipe](recipe/provision.md), Deployer will automatically configure the Caddy
+For those using the [provision recipe](recipe/provision.md), Deployer will automatically configure the Caddy web server
-webserver to serve from the [public_path](/docs/recipe/provision/website.md#public_path).
+to serve from the [public_path](recipe/provision/website.md#public_path).

-Now let's add a build step on our host:
+---

+## Step 5: Adding a Build Step

+To automate build steps, add a task in your **deploy.php**:

 ```php
 task('build', function () {